 To be truly radical is to make hope possible rather than despair convincing.Raymond Williams

 As I embark on this writing journey, which can be a very solitary endeavor, I have created this blog in the hope that like-minded travelers will join me on my adventure, read my thoughts as they are taking shape and provide commentary if they feel so inclined.
-I would like it to become a space where fellow educators, co-learners and students passionate about transformational teaching can also share their ideas and stimulate reflections and discussions.
-To read the posts, visit the blog page.
+I have written here about my 20 year teaching journey that has inspired this book and here have shared some personal stories that illuminate why I tick the way I do.
+You can find an index to all the posts here.
+I would like this blog to become a space where fellow educators, co-learners and students passionate about transformational teaching can share their ideas and stimulate reflections and discussions.

 Welcome to my blog!